 Known for his independent, bipartisan leadership, Congressman Brindisi was elected to Congress in 2018.
 He represents New York’s 22nd congressional district which includes all of Chenango, Cortland, Madison, and Oneida counties, and parts of Broome, Herkimer, Oswego, and Tioga counties.

 In Congress, Congressman Brindisi is working to solve problems for Upstate New Yorkers by helping increase access to quality, affordable health care, invest in infrastructure improvements and rural broadband, support small business owners and job creators, and fight monopolies to help protect consumers.

-Congressman Brindisi serves on the House Veterans’ Affairs Committee and House Agriculture Committee where he works to bring the voices of Upstate New York farmers and veterans to Congress.
+Congressman Brindisi serves on the House Armed Services Committee, the House Veterans’ Affairs Committee, and the House Agriculture Committee where he works to bring the voices of Upstate New York servicemembers, farmers, and Veterans to Congress.